Aiken-Rhett House — Charleston, South Carolina

 In order to raise the capital he was forced to sell the home to William Aiken in 1827.
 That same year the South Carolina Canal and Railroad Company was incorporated and Aiken – for whom the city of Aiken was named – was designated its first president.

 Aiken, Jr. lived in the house until his death in 1887, at which time he left the property to his family.
 The house remained in the family until 1975, when it was donated to the Charleston Museum.
-In 1995, it was purchased by the Historic Charleston Foundation, which maintains preservation efforts and offers daily tours of the home and outbuildings.
+In 1995, it was purchased by the Historic Charleston Foundation.
+Much like Drayton Hall, the owners of the Aiken-Rhett House have chosen the preserved, not restored approach, making it one of the most authentic house museums, in terms of original fabric present, in Charleston — daily tours of the home and outbuildings are offered.